-10. CONTINGENCIES
+8. CONTINGENCIES

 The Organization is subject to program audits by funding agencies.
-There is a possibility that the organization could be liable to these agencies for amounts determined as refundable by such future audits, or for unexpended amounts under the grant.
-Management feels no such liabilities exist at June 30, 2020.
+There is a possibility that the Organization could be liable to these agencies for amounts determined as refundable by such future audits, or for unexpended amounts under the grant.
+Management feels no such liabilities exist at June 30, 2023. time.